 Visualisations and Data extracts are NOT saved in a .tds file!

-I highly recommend Cramkey Dumps to anyone preparing for the certification exam.
-They have all the key information you need and the questions are very similar to what you'll see on the actual exam.
+I must say they're considered the best dumps available and the questions are very similar to what you'll see in the actual exam.
+Recommended!!!

 Question 10